-Modern technologies such as smartphones and tablets have made communication between two people much more easy.
+Modern technologies such as smartphones and tablets have made communication between two people much more easily.

-If you are one of the people that loves to travel and experience new and entirely different environment, translation apps will surely come in handy.
+If you are one of the people that love to travel and experience new and entirely different environments, translation apps will surely come in handy.

 Communicating in a foreign language can be a problem at times.
 If you travelled abroad and struggling to ask for directions abroad, translation apps could turn out too be your best ever friend.

-There are lot of translation apps out there but the fact is that not all of them are actually great or easy-to-use.
+There are a lot of translation apps out there but the fact is that not all of them are actually great or easy to use.

 For this reason, we have compiled a list of some of the awesome translation apps you can have on your mobile device below: